 You can work with several Pitbull rescues in Houston to adopt a pet.
-Despite this, it’s pretty challenging to find a Pitbull for adoption due to the pandemic and the rise in popularity of Pitbulls.
+Despite this, it’s pretty challenging to find a Pitbull for adoption due to the rise in popularity of Pitbulls.
 In addition, many people don’t want to surrender a Pitbull because of its laid-back temperament.

 Before scrolling down this list of Pitbull rescues in Houston, you can check out these other recommendations from our team at We Love Doodles: Best Yorkie Rescues in Houston and Best Chihuahua Rescues in Houston.